timdream/rpi-tools/README.md

 Reboot the device.
 Once it come back, you should have

 1. Two OpenVPN daemon up and running.
-You can verify that with `sudo systemctl status openvpn@server.service` and `sudo systemctl status openvpn@server-udp.service`.
+You can verify that with `sudo systemctl status openvpn@server.service` and `sudo systemctl status openvpn@server-tcp.service`.
 2. The system filesystem should be read-only.
 You can verify that by running `remount` and see if it says `Current mount options: ro` instead of `rw`.

+Run `/etc/cron.hourly/iptables` to trigger iptables check: `sudo /etc/cron.hourly/iptables`.
+There should be exactly one rule in the `nat` table.
+Inspect the output of `sudo iptables -t nat -L POSTROUTING`.

-Run `/etc/cron.hourly/vpn` on your own to trigger Dynamic DNS and UPnP update: `sudo /etc/cron.hourly/vpn`, after that you can verify that the external incomming connection works.
-The script saves its output at `/var/log/vpn.log`.
+Run `/etc/cron.hourly/upnp` and `/etc/cron.hourly/ddns` on your own to trigger UPnP update: `sudo /etc/cron.hourly/vpn && sudo /etc/cron.hourly/ddns`, after that you can verify that the external incomming connection works.
+The scripts save thier outputs at `/var/log/upnp.log` and `/var/log/ddns.log`.

 To test the OpenVPN server on the TCP port, stop the UDP server and try to connect the client with it.
 The UDP server should timeout and the client should fallback to TCP.